jpetazzo/intro-to-docker/slides/Start_And_Attach/Body.md

 The container will be restarted using the same options you launched it with.

-You can re-attach to it if you want to interact with it.
+You can re-attach to it if you want to interact with it:

-You can start and attach in a single command, too:

     @@@ Sh
-    $ docker start -a <yourContainerID>
+    $ docker attach <yourContainerID>

+<!SLIDE>
+# Attaching to a REPL

+* REPL = Read Eval Print Loop
+* Shells, interpreters, TUI ...
+* Symptom: you `docker attach`, and see nothing
+* The REPL doesn't know that you just attached, and doesn't print anything
+* Try hitting `^L` or `Enter`